 Summertime Self-Care: 7 Ways to Tend To Yourself

-The summertime is all about having fun, reflecting, a time of romance and infinite potential.
+With self-care being a necessity, summertime is an excellent time to get it in.
+Summers are all about having fun, reflecting, a time of romance and infinite potential.
 It’s the season for outdoorsy stuff, endless time at the beach, boat rides, pool parties and other youthful and rejuvenating adventures.

 I’ve spent some time researching various practices and talking to several different people about how they do self-care in the warmer months, and here are some of their suggestions.